eanderson4/mmitm/content/about.md

 ---
 # Meet Me in the Mountains (MMitM)

-Meet Me in the Mountains is a public resource that encourages user interaction by providing their knowledge of a lost ski area.
-The goal is to create an community that is fascinated by the Colorado mountains and the history they hold.
-This knowledge base can then be used by back country enthusiasts and explorers alike.
+Meet Me in the Mountains is a public resource that encourages user interaction by providing their knowledge.
+The goal is to create a dynamic knowledge base of all the lost ski areas.
+This knowledge base can then be used by back country enthusiasts, explorers, and historians alike.

 ## Lost Resorts

-<a href="http://coloradoskihistory.com">Colorado Ski History</a> is an excellent resource that we have used to help with locations, opperation dates and lift information.
-MMitM provides a Wiki style sites that strives to contently learn more about lost ski areas by providing a location, brief history, and a comment section for updates or stories.
+<a href="http://coloradoskihistory.com">Colorado Ski History</a> is an excellent resource that we have used to help with locations, operation dates, and lift information.
+MMitM wants to do more though.
+We provides a Wiki style sites that strives to constantly learn more about lost ski areas.
+Even if users don't have anything to contribute from a history standpoint, we hope to create a local form so those who have been to the area can report on (snowpack, weather, pictures, etc)

 ## Social Aspect